-Most importantly, don’t use text speak.
+Most importantly, don’t use text speak, not even when trying out Tinder pickup lines.
 Not a single person, younger or older, is interested in reading “Wat R U looking 4” at any point.
 That’s practically a guarantee you won’t match with anyone.

 If you’ve ever been catfished, you’re only too aware of the frustration that comes with it.
 The time and effort that goes into arriving on that first date only to realize it was all a lie.

 Call me an optimist but I don’t believe these people are setting out to deceive anyone like this.
 That’s something to keep in mind when learning how to write a good Tinder bio.
 All it can take is a series of slight embellishments or omissions to completely mislead her.

 Sure, they might help you get to that first date or a good start to a Tinder conversation but at what cost?
 Instead, just be honest about who you are.
 Intentionally or otherwise, misleading women into dating you isn’t going to yield great results.

 In my experience, it’s better to be open about certain things that might deter women.
 This way you know that if the conversation is still going strong, they’re okay with it.

 Maybe you have a child from a previous relationship and you’re worried it will put some matches off.
 The truth is, in some cases, it absolutely will.
 Would you rather her know now and walk away or discover three dates in that it’s a deal-breaker?

 Out of respect for your time and hers, try to be as honest in your profile as you would like her to be.

 Similar to my previous point, be straight-up about what you’re looking for on Tinder.